-The table that follows this discussion summarizes the total compensation paid to or earned by each of our Named Executive Officers as well as Greggory C. Hammann and Robert S. Falcone, our former Chief Executive Officers, and Darryl K. Thomas, our Former President, International Equipment Business, for the fiscal year ended December 31, 2007.
+The table that follows this discussion summarizes the total compensation paid to or earned by each of our Named Executive Officers for the fiscal year ended December 31, 2007.
 The narrative below describes current employment agreements and material employment terms with each of our Named Executive Officers, as applicable.